Gepetto/robotpkg/README.txt

 PKGREVISION must also be incremented when dependencies have ABI changes.
 When a new release of the package is released, the PKGREVISION must be removed.

+3.2.2  Substituting variable text in the package files (the SUBST framework)

+When you want to replace the same text in multiple files or when the replacement text varies, patches alone cannot help.
+This is where the SUBST framework comes in.
+It provides an easy-to-use interface for replacing text in files.
+Example:

+   SUBST_CLASSES+=           fix-paths
+   SUBST_STAGE.fix-paths=    pre-configure
+   SUBST_MESSAGE.fix-paths=  Fixing absolute paths.
+   SUBST_FILES.fix-paths=    src/*.c
+   SUBST_SED.fix-paths=      -e 's,"/usr/local,"${PREFIX},g'

+SUBST_CLASSES is a list of identifiers that are used to identify the different SUBST blocks that are defined.
+The SUBST framework is used by robotpkg , so it is important to always use the += operator with this variable.
+Otherwise some substitutions may be skipped.
+The remaining variables of each SUBST block are parameterized with the identifier from the first line (fix-paths in this case).
+SUBST_STAGE.* specifies the stage at which the replacement will take place.
+All combinations of pre-, do- and post- together with a phase name are possible, though only few are actually used.
+Most commonly used are post-patch and pre-configure.
+Of these two, pre-configure should be preferred because then it is possible to run make patch and have the state after applying the patches but before making any other changes.
+This is especially useful when you are debugging a package in order to create new patches for it.
+Similarly, post-build is preferred over pre-install, because the install phase should generally be kept as simple as possible.
+When you use post-build, you have the same files in the working directory that will be installed later, so you can check if the substitution has succeeded.
+SUBST_MESSAGE.* is an optional text that is printed just before the substitution is done.
+SUBST_FILES.* is the list of shell globbing patterns that specifies the files in which the substitution will take place.
+The patterns are interpreted relatively to the WRKSRC directory.
+SUBST_SED.* is a list of arguments to sed(1) that specify the actual substitution.
+Every sed command should be prefixed with -e, so that all SUBST blocks look uniform.
+There are some more variables, but they are so seldomly used that they are only documented in the mk/internal/subst.mk file.

 4
 The robotpkg infrastructure internals